Stots58/Blob-Type/README.md

 2: Type the Words: Words will appear on the screen.
 Enter them into the text box as fast and accurately as possible.

-3: Monitor Your Stats: Incorrect words are highlighted in red.
-Your WPM and accuracy stats update in real-time.
+3: Your WPM and accuracy stats update.

 4: View Results: Once time is up, you'll see a detailed breakdown of your performance, including total time, accuracy, and WPM.